dougvk/droplet-flask/README.md

     ```

 Your Flask app should now be running on your DigitalOcean droplet and accessible via your domain name or the droplet's IP address.

+Note: This setup uses Flask's built-in development server, which is not recommended for production use.
+For a production environment, consider using a WSGI server like Gunicorn or uWSGI for better performance and reliability.